 What is SCAUT?

 SCAUT is short for Self-, Collaborative- and AUTo-detection of signs and symptoms of deterioration.
-We focus on chronic heart failure patients with implanted cardiac devices.
+We focus on patients with implanted cardiac devices.
 We apply a participatory design process with active involvement of health professionals, patients and relatives.

 This means that we carry out iterative prototyping and testing in real life situations in patients’ homes and at hospitals.
 The aim of the project is to create next generation mHealth that improves collaboration between patients and clinicians in remote monitoring.